 There are four main design features that make the Marlin Model 60 an ideal semi-automatic .22 rifle.

-- Stock – The Marlin Model 60 has a Monte Carlo style stock on most models.
-This traditional and proven stock style provides a comfortable and stable shooting hold as well as a classic and stylish look.
+- Stock – Most models of the Marlin Model 60 have a Monte Carlo style stock.
+This proven style provides a comfortable and stable shooting hold as well as a classic and stylish look.

-- Autoloading Action – While pretty much any .22 rifle is a lot of fun to shoot, there is something extra special about a semi-automatic .22 and its ability to spit rounds downrange as fast as you can pull the trigger.
+- Autoloading Action – While pretty much any .22 rifle is fun to shoot, there is something extra special about a semi-automatic .22.
+It has the ability to spit rounds downrange as fast as you can pull the trigger.
 The Marlin Model 60 features a side ejection action to discard spent shells in a safe direction.
-The bolt on this rifle also has a “stay open” feature once the last shot has been fired for both safety and convenience.
+The bolt also has a “stay open” feature once the last shot has been fired.

-- Large Capacity – The less time spent having to reload while at the range or in the field, the better.
-With an impressive 14 shot capacity, the Marlin Model 60 offers shooters rapid firing action.
-The ability to quickly produce follow up shots is a must have when targeting quick moving quarry such as a squirrel.
-It is also just plain old fun to be able to plaster targets down range with a rapid volley of 14 shots!
+- Large Capacity – The less time spent reloading at the range or in the field, the better.
+With an impressive 14 shot capacity, the Model 60 offers rapid firing action.
+Quick follow-up shots are a must when engaging a fast moving quarry, like squirrels and rabbits.
+It is also just plain old fun to plaster targets down range with a rapid volley of 14 shots.

-- Micro-Groove Rifling – The unique rifling that is used in the Marlin Model 60 makes it one of the most accurate .22 rifles out of the box that a shooter can buy.
-While most rifles use either 4, 6, or 8 deep grooves for rifling, the Model 60 features 16 small lands and grooves.
-This results in less bullet deformity as they travel down the barrel which, in turn, results in better accuracy.
+- Micro-Groove Rifling – The unique rifling used in the Model 60 makes it one of the most accurate, factory-produced .22 rifles a shooter can buy.
+While most rifles use either 4, 6, or 8 deep rifling grooves, the Model 60 features 16 small lands and grooves.
+This results in less bullet deformity, which results in better accuracy.

 Can I Mount a Scope on the Model 60?

 Yes!
 The receiver on every Marlin Model 60 is grooved for a scope mount.
-You’ll want to make sure you get the correct scope mount or scope rings if you intend to mount a scope on your Model 60.
-There are plenty of available options on the market.
+You’ll want to make sure you get the correct scope mount or scope rings.
+Thankfully, there are plenty of available options on the market.
 A set of ⅜” dovetail rings will serve you well.